Justin-Seaman/rsschool-devops-course-tasks/Readme.md

 ![task_6 schema](.visual_assets/task_4-6.png)

+## TLDR
+Initialized a CI/CD pipeline in Jenkinsfile with build/test/deploy/integrate steps for the [/flask_app](/flask_app/).

+Review the [Solution Outcomes](#solution-outcomes) for the evidence of pipeline for review.

 ## Basic Infrastructure Configuration

 For this task, I am re-using my Application Dockerfile and Helm chart from Task 4 Branch. `flask_app` is the core app directory from [source repo](https://github.com/rolling-scopes-school/tasks/tree/master/devops/flask_app) and `hello-flask` is the helm chart for this app.